 1. Dental bridges

 In order to replace a single missing tooth, or perhaps two missing teeth, your dentist may recommend a dental bridge.
-In this procedure, the healthy teeth either side of the gap are reduced to small stumps (called drilling down) which will be used to hold crowns to support the bridge between them.
+In this procedure, the healthy teeth on either side of the gap are reduced to small stumps (called drilling down) which will be used to hold crowns to support the bridge between them.

 This is an effective way to replace missing teeth and has been the preferred technique for many years.
 Dental bridges typically last 7-10 years and can be an excellent way to restore your smile.

-However one of the problems with this technique is the need to reduce the adjacent teeth either side of the space.
+However one of the problems with this technique is the need to reduce the adjacent teeth on either side of the space.
 If these teeth are in poor condition and need restoring in their own right this is not a problem.
-However if they are healthy teeth many dentists don’t like the idea of trimming down and damaging otherwise healthy tooth tissue.
+However, if they are healthy teeth many dentists don’t like the idea of trimming down and damaging otherwise healthy tooth tissue.

 Dentures can also be an excellent way to replace missing teeth, particularly if you have multiple teeth missing.
 The obvious disadvantage with dentures is the fact that they are removable and many people dislike the idea of removing dentures at night

-In the past dentures were often uncomfortable and moved around slightly during eating, However modern dentures are highly crafted pieces of technology and should always fit accurately and comfortably.
+In the past dentures were often uncomfortable and moved around slightly during eating, However, modern dentures are highly crafted pieces of technology and should always fit accurately and comfortably.
 Chrome or metal dentures can be created, which are stronger than conventional plastic dentures and can be made much thinner and therefore feel more comfortable.

 3. Dental implants

 From a dentist’s or oral surgeon’s viewpoint, dental implants are the preferred option to replace missing teeth.
 Whilst they can work out more expensive at the beginning, they offer a range of advantages over traditional bridges or dentures:

 a) there is no need to drill down healthy teeth